luojiahai/luojiahai.github.io/docs/cv.md

 This CV is a preview and does not contain the details.
 I can provide my full CV upon request.

 - To **recruiters and hiring managers**,
-  > If you would like to contact me, please feel free to do so via LinkedIn direct message with job description and compensation details.
+  > If you would like to contact me, please do so via LinkedIn direct message with job description and compensation details.
 Inquiries without compensation details will not receive a response.
 Currently not considering relocation outside of Melbourne.
 - To **head hunters**,
   > Please don't contact me.
 All inquiries from head hunters will not receive a response.